davitshahnazaryan3/IPBSD/README.md

 * [ ] Homogeneous storey-loss-functions along the height -> flexible for inclusion

-* [ ] SPO2IDA tool for collapse fragility definition -> ML algorithms to avoid using SPO2IDA, needs extensive studies and analysis, possible data collection
+* [ ] SPO2IDA tool for collapse fragility definition -> ML algorithms to avoid being limited to using SPO2IDA, needs extensive studies and analysis, possible data collection

 * [ ] Symmetric structures only -> add considerations for 3D models